 I didn't grow up having chicken noodle soup, but I did devour many bowls of chicken soup flavored with middle eastern spices.
 This easy chicken soup is like no other you've had before.
 Its deep flavors come from cinnamon and cumin and instead of noodles, we have added chickpeas.

-- Spices – cinnamon, cumin, Aleppo pepper, salt.
+- Spices - We are using warm middle eastern spices such as cinnamon, cumin, Aleppo pepper, salt.

-- Chicken breast – cooked and shredded.
+- Chicken - This recipe calls for cooked and shredded chicken breast.
 Check our our tutorial on instant pot poached chicken to use for this recipe.

 - Chickpeas - canned would work well.
 Check out this guide on how to cook dried chickpeas if you prefer to cook chickpeas at home.